-Commercial / Community Nodes N1 Southern Retail Node Local economic opportunity area N2 Jock's Bay Retail Centre Promote the establishment of a mixed-use medium density retail centre forming the primary node of Betty's Bay, based on strict development and design parameters to preserve views from the scenic drive.
+Comme Commercial / Community Nodes N1 Southern Retail Node Local economic opportunity area N2 Jock's Bay Retail Centre Promote the establishment of a mixed-use medium density retail centre forming the primary node of Betty's Bay , based on strict development and design parameters to preserve views from the scenic drive.
 This node is the preferred option for densification.
 N3 Eastern Retail Node Further expansion of this node should not be encouraged.
-Special Places/Areas East Beach Ensure protection of the dynamic coastal dune system. 숬 Mooihavens Camp Stony Point Penguin Colony Judiciously protect the natural habitat of the penguin colony.
+Special I Places/Areas East Beach Ensure protection of the dynamic coastal dune system. ☆ Mooihavens Camp Stony Point Penguin Judiciously protect the natural habitat of the Colony penguin colony.
 West Beach Setbacks should be strictly controlled in the sensitive coastal zone interface and green vegetation should predominate.
 Ensure protection of the dynamic coastal dune system.
 Malkopsvlei Protect the archaeological, scientific, botanical, visual and recreational significance of Malkopsvlei.
 Dawidskraal Protect the historical heritage value of Dawidskraal, the botanical significance due to the high concentration of milkwoods in the area and its social significance because of its continued role as a place of public recreation.
-Open Space Link with Harold Porter National Botanical Garden
+Open Space Link with Harold Porter National Botanical Garden south wetland system that links the Harold Porter National Botanical Garden with the coast line.
+Key Imp roveme ents Spat ial Integrat lion Appropriate pedestrian linkages and cycle tracks should be formalised to integrate the different parts of the town.
+Route R44 Scenic Link The R44 should be designated as a scenic route

-Open Spaces/Linkages
+Open Spaces/ Linkages